Kamal Amrohi: Career

 He wrote scripts for the movies made by Sohrab Modi, Abdul Rashid Kardar and K. Asif.
 He was one of the four dialogue writers for the latter's famous 1960 movie, Mughal-e-Azam, for which he won the Filmfare Award.

 As a director, he developed a style that combined a stylised direction with minimalist performances.
 This style was different from the one with expressive acting that was common in Indian cinema of his period.

 In 1958, he started Kamaal Studios for his banner Mahal Films, though it closed down after three years and later changed hands to become Natraj Studios.

-It was mentioned that the last movie he wanted to make was called Aakhri Mughal.
-He had written a substantial portion of the script.
-But it went into oblivion after his death.
-Noted film maker J P Dutta was to revive the film in the late 1990s which was supposed to have been Abhishekh Bachchan's debut movie.
-But later Dutta scrapped the project.
-He was again planning to revive the film in 2007 after the debacle of his costume drama Umrao Jaan (2006) remake from the cult film from the 1980s.